College of Media, Communication and Information

 The Undergraduate Experience

-All undergraduates enrolled in CMCI take as part of their experience a core curriculum designed to provide the broad intellectual framework common to each of the individual disciplines in which students eventually major.
+All undergraduates enrolled in CMCI complete a core curriculum designed to provide the broad intellectual framework common to each of the individual disciplines in which students eventually major.
 In addition to conveying the conceptual tools and perspectives all students in the college need, the core curriculum supplies the shared body of knowledge, exemplars and ideas required to build a coherent intellectual and creative community.
 Each academic unit within the college offers a unique curriculum determined by its faculty and expressed as a set of major requirements.
 Completion of the major requirements within a discipline provides students with depth of knowledge and expertise appropriate to earning a BA or BS as designated by their discipline.

 Additionally, undergraduates enrolled in CMCI acquire the technical and computational skills needed to thrive in today's networked media environment.
 Training in these skills is provided through CMCI 1040 (required of all first-year students) and the core computing requirement, and is integrated into each student's chosen field of study.
 Finally, students in CMCI complete a secondary area of study outside of their major in order to build the intellectual versatility necessary for successful study and work in the field of media, communication and information.